 - It is costly.

 - In a big project, especially, we are thinking about the spiral model.

 - It gives us space to get feedback directly from the customer.

-- When long term project is running and commitment is not feasible due to changes made in economic priorities.
+- When a long term project is running, and commitment is not feasible due to changes made in economic priorities.

 - And the main benefit of this Spiral model is risk management.
 This risk analysis phase saves us from complications in the future.

 It is concerned about risk management and awareness, which is a crucial part of any software development lifecycle.
 It gives the facility to involve the client in every iteration.
 This helps to overcome the drawbacks of the existing system.
 With this model, we can be more successful in getting customer satisfaction over time.